 All it takes is some quick thinking, fun placement, and a tiny bit of effort.
 You’ll have healthy Christmas snacks kids will gobble up as if there wasn’t a huge plate of cookies waiting for them in the next room.

-How to make easy healthy Christmas snacks
+How to make easy healthy Christmas snacks with kids

-Red fruits and vegetables for healthy treats
+Red fruits and vegetables for Christmas treats

 One of the most iconic colors to these themed items is red!
 I’ve got the scoop on how to use nature to add some festive red color to your healthy holiday snacks.